Not getting heat and noticing error code 228 from your Lennox® furnace?

-Repairing or replacing this part is best left to the professionals at San Antonio Air Service Experts in San Antonio.
+Repairing or replacing this part is best left to the technicians at San Antonio Air Service Experts in San Antonio.
 Our NATE-certified technicians are among the elite in the industry.
-They’re well-qualified to work on all of your heating needs, including fixing a furnace error.
+They’re well-qualified to handle all of your heating needs, including fixing a furnace error.

-We want you to be absolutely satisfied with our quality furnace repair in San Antonio.
+We want you to be completely satisfied with our quality furnace repair in San Antonio.
 That’s why we back it with a 100% Satisfaction Guarantee* for a year.

 How a Pressure Switch Works

 This part plays a critical part as your furnace prepares to work in your house.

 Here’s what goes on after your thermostat’s call for heat:

 - Your furnace’s control board starts running the draft inducer blower motor.
 This pushes out combustion gases from the heat exchanger and pulls in new gas and air so the burners can fire.

 - When the pressure switch senses that sufficient air is being pulled into the burners, it closes and commands the control board to ignite the furnace.